10 easy ways to prevent malware infection

 “While many of the threats you hear about on the news make it seem like there is no way to protect yourself online these days, the reality is that by following some basic tips and maintaining good habits while online, you will evade infection from over 95 percent of the attacks targeting you,” says Adam Kujawa, Head of Intelligence for Malwarebytes.
 “For that last 5 percent, read articles, keep up with what the actual security people are saying, and follow their advice to protect yourself.”

 So here are some of the basics to follow:

 - Make sure you’re on a secure connection.
-Look for the padlock icon to the left of the URL.
+Look for the proper padlock icon to the left of the URL.
 If it’s there, then that means the information passed between a website’s server and your browser remains private.
 In addition, the URL should read “https” and not just “http.”

 - Log out of websites after you’re done.
 Did you log into your healthcare provider’s site using your super-strong password?
 You could still be leaving yourself vulnerable if you don’t log out, especially if you’re using a public computer.
 It’s not enough to just close the browser tab or window.
 A person with enough technical prowess could access login information from session cookies and sign into a site as you.